-- 3.51 At the time of our inspection, excellent leadership was evident on the ward from the ward Sister, with staff observed treating patients in a focused and professional manner.
+- 3.51 Excellent leadership was evident on the ward from the ward Sister, as the staff were observed treating patients in a focused and professional manner.
 Also, the staff on the ward we spoke to were complimentary about the ward Sister. - 3.52 We observed staff caring for patients in a very polite and courteous manner.
 The majority of the patients we spoke to told us that staff were polite to them and their friends and family.
 However, concerns were raised by a patient about the attitude of some staff members towards patients.
-Although we did not observe such behaviour, we discussed the concerns with the ward Sister who informed us that she was aware of the issues and was in the process of investigating the concerns.
+We discussed the concerns with the ward Sister who informed us that she was aware of the issues and was in the process of investigating the concerns.